 Next, we set up the audience we want to send emails to.
 You will get here only if everything is okay with your feed.
 The setup process is standard: we either send the emails to the whole list or to one or more segments.
 The process is no different from setting up any other automated email in Mailchimp.

 The interesting part is waiting for us on the template creation step.
 The main thing is to set up the posts' distribution from the RSS feed.
 Two blocks are in charge of it:

 This is what they look like in the email:

 Pay attention: here you can see only the dynamic parameters or tags.
 It is just text that can be edited in a drag-and-drop editor.
 If you use an HTML layout then you can insert all of these tags into it manually.
 If you click on every block in the drag-and-drop editor, a menu will open to the right.
 You can use this menu to choose the type of tags.
 If you click on every block, a menu will open to the right that you can use to choose the tags' type.
 Here is how the RSS Header block menu looks like:In most cases, emails look good in dark versions of various browsers.
 And if something goes wrong - you can control it.

 So we see that the advanced version has more information that we can put into the email.
 Take a look at the screenshot below and compare it to the previous version:

 I believe that lots of us will consider such information as the feed URL the data irrelevant.
-This is why it is better to use custom mode for a finer tuning, in order to choose yourself what to pull into the email.
-In this case we open all of the tags from advanced mode in a text editor and rewrite them as normal text:
+This is why it is better to use custom mode for finer tuning, in order to choose yourself what to pull into the email.
+In this case, we open all of the tags from the advanced mode in a text editor and rewrite them like normal text:

 As we've set up the design, we finish setting up the email and launch the automation.
 The campaign will react to the feed updates and the email will be sent in the periods that we've set up previously.